stefanwalther/auth-service/docs/configuration.md

 **MongoDB:**

+Provide the connection to MongoDB either by providing a full connection string:

+- `MONGODB_CONNECTION_STRING` - The full MongoDB connection string.

+or by providing details of the connection:

 - `MONGODB_DATABASE` - The MongoDB database, defaults to `db`.
 - `MONGODB_HOST` - MongoDB host, defaults to `localhost`.
 - `MONGODB_PORT` - MongoDB port, defaults to `27017`.